Seamonsters-2605/SeamonstersCodeSlideshow/README.md

 When the program starts it will ask for a program directory.
 The directory, and its subdirectories, will be searched for `.py` files.
 It will also ask for a message to display at the top of the screen.

 If you want to build it yourself or modify the code, you will need [Processing 3](processing.org).

+If you have problems, try disabling OpenGL by setting the `useOpenGL` flag near the top to `false`.